SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-crop-failure impact

 At @!L3(+2\,°C) the models show a less uniform picture.
 Most notably, the climate model {GFDL-ESM2M}(First column from the left.) projects significantly higher exposure for land and population.
+Similarly to the previous case of droughts, the exposed land area and population increases tremendously with a warming from @!L3(+2\,°C) to @!L3(+3\,°C).

 Apart from the uncertainties in the modeling chain, there is another effect that contributes to uncertainties in crop modelling: So far we don’t know exactly to what magnitude the CO₂ fertilization amounts, and furthermore some leeway exists in associating a CO₂ concentration to a particular global warming level.

+Besides the yield calculations from the crop models, the projection of the future crop land areas are another source of uncertainty.
+These are derived from assumptions about future population numbers, market prices, technologies and so on, which are difficult to anticipate.

 +++ cat-wildfire-title